theopauw/tablemtnmap/README.md

 # Table Mountain Map

-This is a small [Django](https://www.djangoproject.com/) project.
+This is a small [Django](https://www.djangoproject.com/) project I made to play around with OL-Cesium.
 It uses built-in Django authentication and has an index page.
 Styling is mostly done with [Bootstrap 5](https://getbootstrap.com/).

 Folder structure: